 Thrive Creamy Vanilla

-This is the last ice cream on our list that contains artificial sweeteners, so it's somewhat smooth sailing from here on out.
-We like that Thrive has even more calcium than a serving size of typical ice cream (which is usually 15%) and more protein (which is typically 4 g).
-We don't like that they're higher in calories or contain so many sugar alcohols — 10 grams!
-This amount of sugar alcohols may have a laxative effect for those with sensitivities.
-One of the sweeteners, maltitol, has been associated with stomach and abdominal pain, as well as excessive internal gas and flatulence, according to studies in the European Journal of Clinical Nutrition and International Journal of Food Sciences and Nutrition.
+We like that Thrive has even more calcium than a serving size of typical ice cream (which is usually 15 percent) and more protein (which is typically 4 grams).
+We don’t like that one of the sweeteners, maltitol, has been associated with stomach and abdominal pain, as well as excessive internal gas and flatulence, according to studies in the European Journal of Clinical Nutrition and International Journal of Food Sciences and Nutrition.
 Plus, this sugar-sweetened tub is absurdly high in sugar for a “healthy” ice cream.

 Turkey Hill Light Vanilla Bean